 Following the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, I grew more interested in human impacts on the ocean and marine conservation.
 After finishing high school, I moved to coastal North Carolina to further my passion for marine conservation and interest in science.
 There received a B.Sc. with honors and M.Sc. in Marine Science from the University of North Carolina Wilmington, where I conducted research on the impacts of plastic pollution in marine and estuarine ecosystems.

 As a scientist, I know one of my most important jobs is not just being in the lab - it’s going out into the community, sharing what I learn with others and translating science.
 We need to help everyone gain a better understanding of the scientific process and how to interpret our data.
 A better informed public is key to moving science forward in solving global and everyday problems.

-I currently serve as the social media coordinator for the Rochman Lab's @UofTTrashTeam and actively participate in outreach and science communication events, including cleanups.
+I currently volunteer with the Rochman Lab's @UofTTrashTeam and actively participate in outreach and science communication events, including cleanups.

 In an effort to raise awareness about microfiber pollution, I also created the Microfiber Pollution Project blog.
 Check it out by clicking the link below to learn more about microfiber pollution and how you can help stop it!